-Our vision for education reflects that of the Church of England and is one that embraces excellence and academic rigour, but sets them in a wider framework.
-This framework is rooted in three basic elements which form our school motto.
+Our vision for education reflects that of the Church of England and is one that asks ‘for everyone to be the best they can be’..
+This is rooted in the three basic elements of our school motto – ‘Aspiration, Action, and Achievement

-- Educating for achievement: We want to foster confidence and enjoyment in studying as well as in the development of the skills needed to shape life well.
-We are committed to nurturing academic habits and skills, emotional intelligence and creativity across the whole range of school subjects, including areas such as the arts, information and other technologies, sustainable development, sport, and what one needs to understand and practise in order to be a good person.
+- Educating for Achievement: At Shaftesbury School, we want to foster confidence and enjoyment in studying as well as in the development of life skills.
+Shaftesbury School is committed to nurturing academic habits and skills, emotional intelligence and creativity across the whole range of school subjects, including areas such as the arts, technologies and sport.

-But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+“the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”
+(Galatians 5:22-23)

-Our House system provides for healthy competition and for the individuals in our community to develop a sense of belonging.
+Our House system provides for individuals to develop a sense of belonging.
 It also allows us to celebrate the gifts and talents of everyone through inter-house activities.
-By the end of each academic year, every student should be able to articulate what role they played in their house and how they have supported others within it.
+By the end of each academic year, every student will be encouraged to reflect on what role they played in their house and how they have supported others within it.
 It also offers opportunities for student leadership and charity work with each house having a nominated charity.
-You can view our latest SIAMs report here